 • Number of windows and doors

-• Comfort desires
+• Comfort goals

 • Climate